computershawn/DSA-Sorting/README.md

 ```
 at the command line.
 Replace 🍕 with
   * 1 to test Bubble Sort
-  * 2 to test Merge Sort or
+  * 2 to test Merge Sort
-  * 3 to test Quick Sort
+  * 3 to test Quick Sort or
+  * 4 to test Sorting a Linked List